al3xandr3/al3xandr3.github.io/_posts/2014-10-14-data-tracking-and-collection.md

 - Put in place the telemetry that can measure and capture data.
 - Reconcile and aggregate all the data points into a consumable format.

-Once the data is in a consumable format, analysts can then start querying the data and revealing insights of reality that better inform the organization future strategies/actions.
+Once the data from several sources is in a consumable format, analysts can then start querying the data and revealing insights of the reality that better inform the organization future strategies/actions.

-Here i have a small intro to those systems.

 ## Data repositories